Job Title and Responsibilities

 Research Lead (Centre of Archaeology)

+I have published extensively in Holocaust and forensic archaeology and, in 2015, I published a book entitled Holocaust Archaeologies: Approaches and Future Directions.
+My research has received international media attention via television documentaries and radio programmes aired in Europe and the US.
+I have held visiting fellowships at Goldsmiths College, London (Forensic Architecture Project) and Netherlands Institute of Advanced Studies (Terrorscapes Project).
+I also acts as a Scientific Advisor for Kamp Westerbork, sit on the NWO Holocaust Archaeology Group and I am a Consultant for the Polish-German Reconciliation Foundation.
 As a practicing forensic archaeologist, I also undertake consultancy for UK Police forces with regards the search and recovery of buried remains.
 My particular interests in this field include the application of forensic archaeological methods to the investigation of cold cases and socio-historic conflicts.
-I am the Treasurer of the Forensic Archaeology Special Interest Group, under the auspice of the Institute for Archaeologists and a Member of the Institute For Archaeologists (MIFA).
+I am a member of the Forensic Archaeology Expert Panel and Treasurer of the Forensic Archaeology Special Interest Group.
+I am also a Member of the Chartered Institute For Archaeologists (MCIFA) and a Member (MCSFS) and approved assessor for the Chartered Society of Forensic Sciences (CSFS) University Accreditation Scheme.
 My interests in archaeology also go beyond the recent past and I have undertaken fieldwork in Greece, the Western Isles of Scotland and a number of sites in England.

 Visiting Fellow, Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS), October 2012-January 2013

 Member of The Burial Research Group, Staffordshire University